yakjuly/workling/README.markdown

       sleep_time: 2
       reset_time: 30

+If you use carrot work with rabbitMQ you should set config like this:
+    development:
+       host: lcoalhost
+       port: 5576
+       namespace: railsapp_development

 Note that you can cluster Starling instances by passing a comma separated list of values to

 Sleep time determines the wait time between polls against polls.
 A single poll will do one .get on every queue (there is a corresponding queue for each worker method).